|Trip Duration:||24 days|

-The trail goes up to Gurantse Danda and follows a ridge top towards Tamor River then it reaches to Shidua (2237m.) via jorbhatti village.
+The trail goes up to Gurante Danda and follows a ridge top towards Tamor River then it reaches to Shidua (2237m.) via Jorbhatti village.

 Day 04: Dhidua to Door Pani:

-On this day the trail heads upward to a mountain ridge and descends down to Tinjure Phedi then cotinues to further passing rhododendron forest and Chauki village afterwards reaches to Gupha Pokhari (2940m.) for rest overnight.
+On this day the trail heads upward to a mountain ridge and descends down to Tinjure Phedi then continues to further pass rhododendron forest and Chauki village afterward reaches to Gupha Pokhari (2940m.) for rest overnight.

 Day 06: Gupha Pokhari to Nesum :